H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 **Action:** Build a comprehensive adversarial test suite (20+ scenarios) covering prompt injection, jailbreak attempts, authority confusion, and context smuggling before any broader deployment.

-> **Retrospective note (March 15, 2026):** The BBB has expanded from 4 active filters (December 2025: EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection — wired December 2025, fully confirmed 2026-03-13) to a 7-filter stack as of March 15, 2026 (adding SteganographyDetection, TruthVerification, ContextAwareness).
+> **Retrospective note (March 18, 2026):** The BBB has expanded from 4 active filters (December 2025: EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection — wired December 2025, fully confirmed 2026-03-13) to a 7-filter stack as of March 15, 2026 (adding SteganographyDetection, TruthVerification, ContextAwareness).
 The SafetyMonitor word-boundary regex was corrected March 15 to eliminate false-positives on community resource terms.
+A `truth_score` null guard and fail-open behavior on HTTP 500 were added to both the BBB input filter and BBB output guard on March 18, 2026.
 The red-team adversarial test suite remains an open item (see Section 40-B open items).

 ---